 What is Cabaret?

 Cabaret is a show of varieties that combine scants such as dancing, magic, singing, has a high erotic content, and usually develops in a small place to direct contact with the artist.

 A Little Bit of History

-An exponent of the French art that was immortalized with creating the French inauguration of the Moulin Rouge is Henri de Toulouse-Lautrec.
+Henri de Toulouse-Lautrec is an exponent of French art that was immortalized by creating the French inauguration of the Moulin Rouge.

 There were also regulars of this cabaret, such as Oscar Wilde and the Dutch painter Vincent van Gogh, who were Lautrec’s friends.